 Now, this is true of many other things, such as coffee, soda, and alcohol.

 You don’t have to give up any of these things in WILDFIT completely.
 But what blew me away was how most of us unconsciously overdose on these things because society trains us to believe we must consume it at ludicrously high amounts.

 Coca-Cola and other companies have mass-brainwashed us to crave junk that is downright disruptive to our bodies.
 When you begin to understand how these companies mess with your mind, you learn to see the patterns and resist them.

 There are two major tricks companies like Coke use:

 Ever noticed how when you miss someone or face the loss of a loved one, you often eat certain comfort foods?

-As a child, our parents rewarded us with ice-cream when we were “good.”
-Now as an adult, you go through a period feeling sad or questioning your self-worth.
-You reach for that tub of ice-cream.
-It brings back those childhood feelings of being loved and being ‘good’.
+As a child, our parents rewarded us with ice cream when we were “good.”
+As an adult, you go through a period of feeling sad or questioning your self-worth.
+You reach for that tub of ice cream.
+It brings back those childhood feelings of being loved and being “good.”

 Brands use this too.
 Coke equates its drink with “happiness” or “celebration” and uses very effective marketing to get the world to drink mass amounts of diabetes-causing high-fructose corn syrup.

 b.
 Sugar as an addictive substance